 “Even though a lot more work needs to be done, including clinical trials with human subjects, our animal studies suggest that fish oil can reverse some of the harmful effects of diabetes on the nerves.
 Our intent is to do more animal studies to demonstrate that fish oil treatment can reverse the harmful effects of diabetes on nerves even after a long period of poorly controlled diabetes.
 After completion of this work, we hope to begin studies with diabetic patients with neuropathy,” Yorek said.

-The article “Effect of enriching the diet with menhaden oil or daily treatment with resolvin D1 on neuropathy in a mouse model of Type 2 ” is published ahead-of-print in the Journal of Neurophysiology.
+The article “Effect of enriching the diet with menhaden oil or daily treatment with resolvin D1 on neuropathy in a mouse model of Type 2 diabetes” is published ahead-of-print in the Journal of Neurophysiology.

 You can view the original post here